Les Miserables de Guernesey: Children21st April 2017

 In a letter of 27 January 1864, written from Hauteville House, Hugo remarked:

 Ne m’envoyez rien, Monsieur, je tâche que mes petits pauvres ne manquent de rien ; Mais tâchez de faire chez vous et de faire faire autour de vous, ce que je fais ici pour les enfants misérables de Guernesey.
 Etre imité par les nobles cœurs comme vous, c’est toute mon ambition…

 'Don't send me [any money], Sir, I am trying to ensure my poor little ones lack for nothing; try yourself instead at your home, and try to persuade those around you, to do what I do here for the poor children of Guernsey.
 To be imitated by such noble-hearted folk as yourself, that's all I aim for ...'

 See also Victor Hugo's Christmas fête, 1865 and My little brothers, Christmas with Victor Hugo, 1862, for the genesis of the Enfants pauvres project.

-¹ One of the poor children was Emil Martin (b.
+¹ One of the poor children was Emile Martin (b.
 France 1853).
 His step-sister Anne is in the photograph (she is named in the Bourde de la Rogerie's annotation).
 Victor Hugo gave him a pair of shoes when he left to join the Navy (he lied about his age, joining at around 14 years of age); Mme Hugo gave him a rosary.
-Emil came back to the island and was a policeman for many years.
-He ended his carrer as the usher of the Royal Court.
-[Thanks to his grandson, Martin Coley.]
+Emile came back to the island and was a policeman for many years.
+He ended his career as the usher of the Royal Court.
+[Thanks to his great-grandson, Martin Coley.]